brandonroberts/analog-angular-cloudflare-example/README.md

 ## Build

+Rename the `.env.example` to `.env` before building to run locally.

 Run `npm run build` to build the client/server project.
 The client build artifacts are located in the `dist/analog/public` directory.
 The server for the API build artifacts are located in the `dist/analog/server` directory.

 ## Development

 Run `npm run dev` to start the Cloudflare server.
 Navigate to the provided URL in the command line.

+## Publish

+Run `npm run publish` to publish to Cloudflare using wrangler.

 ## Test